 Is Working Freelance Really Worth It?
-Pros and Cons

 Freelancing is basically being self-employed and not committed to any one company or firm.
 You’ve heard those seemingly perfect freelance stories.
 Some designer quits his jobs and starts freelancing – and now he’s making more money than he was while at a firm.
-All the while traveling the world and working for himself.
+All the while travelling the world and working for himself.
 Not to mention he gets to choose what kind of work he does.

 However, there is no such thing as perfect – and freelancing is no exception.
 While the above paragraph might make being a freelancer out to be an ideal gig, it has its drawbacks.
-And some of these can be deal breakers for you.
+And some of these can be deal-breakers for you.

 1. Choose When You Work